Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 And so we did.

-It took time.
+It took some time.
 I started alone, but Cédric and Cyril ended up joining me in this effort.
 And now it's usable.

 So let me introduce... (drum roll)